dedywahyudi/tc-website-tutorial/README.md

 # Legacy TC Website Local Deployment

-Legacy TC website involve some require services i.e: Informix DB Server, LDAP, HTTP Server, Jboss Application Server, etc. So the most effordable way to setup locally is by utilizing on inside docker.
+Legacy TC website involve some require services i.e: Informix DB Servcer, LDAP, HTTP Server, Jboss Application Server, etc. So the most effordable way to setup locally is by utilizing on inside docker.
 We already done this on this [repo](https://github.com/appirio-tech/tc-common-tutorials/tree/master/docker/tc-website) But it won't works because it used JDK8, and Legacy have issues on JDK > 7.

-On guide, we'll setup Docker (based on above [repo](https://github.com/appirio-tech/tc-common-tutorials/tree/master/docker/tc-website)) to deploy legacy TC Website on it.
+On guide, we'll setup docker (base on above repo) to deploy legacy TC Website on it.
 This setup is for `Linux, Mac and Windows`.

 ## Tech Stack